What is baptism?

 We regularly have pre-baptismal seminars the third Wednesday of the month.
 Please confirm availability and your intention to attend by calling the parish office.

+We currently regularly celebrate baptisms the second and fourth Saturday of the month at 11:00 AM.
+Baptisms cannot be scheduled until all the requirements have been met.
+We do not celebrate baptisms during the last two weeks of December.
 Parents need to plan ahead for their baptism.
 It is in their hands that it happens in a timely manner because they are in charge of turning in the needed letters and certificates.